AI Visibility for SaaS Companies: The 2026 Earned Media Playbook

 For a SaaS company starting from a thin editorial footprint, the 90-day window breaks into three phases:

 Days 1–30: Category positioning and editorial foundation.
 Before pitching any publication, define the specific category claim your company owns.
-Not "B2B SaaS", something narrow enough to be credible and large enough to matter.
-Then identify the three to five data points or observations about your market that no competitor has articulated publicly.
+Not "B2B SaaS"—something narrow enough to be credible and large enough to matter.
+Then identify three to five data points or observations about your market that no competitor has articulated publicly.
 These become your editorial hooks, the reason a TechCrunch or Wired journalist would find your perspective worth publishing.

 AuthorityTech's Approach to SaaS Earned Media